pac4j/jee-pac4j/README.md

 ### 6) Logout (`ApplicationLogoutFilter`)

 You can log out the current authenticated user using the `ApplicationLogoutFilter`.
-After logout, the user is redirected to the url defined by the `url` request parameter.
+After logout, the user is redirected to the url defined by the `url` request parameter if it matches the `logoutUrlPattern`.
-If no `url` is provided, a blank page is displayed.
-If the `url` does not match the `logoutUrlPattern`, the `defaultUrl` is used.
+Or the user is redirected to the `defaultUrl` if it is defined.
+Otherwise, a blank page is displayed.
 The following parameters are available:

-1) `defaultUrl` (optional): the default logout url if the provided `url` parameter does not match the `logoutUrlPattern` (`/` by default)
+1) `defaultUrl` (optional): the default logout url if no `url` request parameter is provided or if the `url` does not match the `logoutUrlPattern` (not defined by default)

 2) `logoutUrlPattern` (optional): the logout url pattern that the `url` parameter must match (only relative urls are allowed by default).